phurni/mortimer-poignant/README.md

  * DeclarativeRelations
    Eases the declaration of relationships with a property array.

+ * CascadedRelations
+   Handles cascaded operations for relations.
+Notably save() and delete().

 ### UserStamping

 Provides automatic filling of `create_by_id`, `updated_by_id` and `deleted_by_id` attributes.